 'True Custom ' tm

 All the little makers call themselves 'custom' makers.
-They aren't, unless taking a standard holster from their stock and shipping it to you is 'custom'.
+They aren't, of course, unless taking a standard holster from their stock and shipping it to you is somehow 'custom'.

 Instead the word 'custom ' means 'made for you and only for you'.
 In this way it is quite like the word 'bespoke'.